Insurance Lapse on a Financed Car: What Your Lender Will Do

 Set Up Autopay to Prevent Future Lapses

 The most common cause of a lapse is a missed premium payment.
-Enroll in automatic payments with your insurer so your policy renews without interruption.
-If cost was the reason for the lapse, compare rates from multiple insurers now — even as a high-risk driver, there are significant price differences between providers.
-Understand what happens if you don't pay car insurance to fully grasp the downstream consequences of another lapse.
+Enroll in automatic payments so your policy renews without interruption.
+If cost was the reason for the lapse, comparing quotes across multiple carriers is the fastest way to find a lower rate.
+Rates vary widely even after a lapse, and knowing what happens if you don't pay car insurance can help you weigh the cost of another gap before it happens.

 Frequently Asked Questions